jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 <a name="revert"></a>
 ###Revert a commit

-To revert the changes a commit has introduced into your active branch:
+Revert the changes that a commit has introduced into your active branch.

 ####DevOps Services Web IDE